I was at this year’s Python Conference. This post summarizes what I learned.

 - The lightning/startup talks were as interesting, if not more, as startups shared how they were using Python in their stack.

-- Once again, I need to take to heart that conferences are not just about the sessions nor the contents of the talks, but the connections and relationships you make with the attendees.
-I think a good conference creates an environment to build those connections.
+- Conferences are not just about the sessions nor the contents of the talks, but the connections and relationships you make with the attendees.
+A good conference creates an environment to build those connections.

 - Made an effort to talk to some of the attendees and startup people.
 Learned a bunch and got some business cards.